How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 Post-Birth Care:

-How To Prepare For Dog Giving Birth?
+How To Prepare For a Dog Giving Birth?

-See below how to prepare your dog for giving birth…
+See below how to prepare your dog for giving birth.

 • Build A Nest

 Create a private, calm, and peaceful area for your dog to give birth and care for the puppies.
 Line a sizable cardboard box, often known as a whelping box, with fresh bedding and puppy pads.
-To help her get used to it, add her own clean toys and blankets.
+To help her get used to it, add her clean toys and blankets.

 • Prepare Ahead Of Time

 Assemble little blankets, nail clippers, and clean towels.
-If for some reason you must relocate the puppies away from their mother, microwaveable bean bags can offer warmth.
+If, for some reason, you must relocate the puppies away from their mother, microwaveable bean bags can offer warmth.

 • Contact Your Vet

-Speak with our knowledgeable veterinarians to learn the warning signals of labor and discomfort.
+Please speak with our knowledgeable veterinarians to learn the warning signals of labor and discomfort.
 While you should try to keep a low profile, you should always be there to help and step in when necessary.

 • Be Ready For Caesarean Section